 When e-Residency programme turned 5 in 2019, we had a look back at how it all started and where we're heading.

-As of today, more than 85,000 foreign nationals from 170+ countries have become e-residents, the main benefit being the ability to establish and manage a location-independent company in Estonia entirely online.
+As of today, almost 100 000 foreign nationals from 170+ countries have become e-residents, the main benefit being the ability to establish and manage a location-independent company in Estonia entirely online.
 In fact, e-residents have registered over 19,000 companies in Estonia, in diverse sectors including IT, marketing, e-commerce, business consulting, publishing, and trade in physical goods.
 You can read more about the individual stories of e-residents on our blog.

 The e-Residency programme has already proven beneficial for citizens, residents, e-residents and Estonia as a nation.
 The programme has paid for itself by bringing more direct income to the Estonian state, a worthy investment for Estonian taxpayers.
 E-Residency has also helped people around the world access entrepreneurship and conduct business globally in ways not previously possible and, in doing so, has provided more business, jobs and investment for companies in Estonia.